StarKid Productions: Nightmare Time

 On October 1, 2020, StarKid announced a new three-episode horror anthology series set in the world of The Guy Who Didn't Like Musicals and Black Friday.
 It featured six stories read by the cast of the shows.
-Performances took place virtually on October 10, 17, and 24, 2020.
-In August 2021 a second season was announced.
+Performances took place virtually on October 10, 17 and 24, 2020.
+In August 2021, a second season was announced.
 A cast recording was released on February 8, 2021.

 The next year, StarKid later livestreamed Nightmare Time 2, the second season of the series.
-Four performances took place virtually on October 23 & 30 and November 6 & 13, 2021.
-The entire cast from the first season returned with the exceptions of Robert Manion & Kendall Nicole Yakshe.
+Four performances took place virtually on October 23 and 30 and on November 6 and 13, 2021.
+The entire cast from the first season returned with the exceptions of Robert Manion and Kendall Nicole.
 The series was also the StarKid debut of Bryce Charles and Jae Hughes.
-The episodes were released weekly on StarKid's YouTube channel between May 20, 2022 and June 10, 2022.
+The episodes were released weekly on StarKid's YouTube channel between May 20, 2022, and June 10, 2022.